The Lorentz force equation as Fermi-Walker transport in geometrodynamics: A more general example

+We know of course that either of (\ref{SCALAR1}) or (\ref{SCALAR2}) would be enough since $-A^{2}+B^{2}=-1$.
 The problem is posed as follows.
 First, we are supposed to know the tetrad vectors and their covariant derivatives from solutions to the Einstein-Maxwell equations (\ref{EM1}-\ref{EM3}).
-Second, we solve equations (\ref{SCALAR1},\ref{SCALAR2}) for the scalars $(M, N)$.
-Then we have available equation (\ref{ORTHO2}) for the pair $(\phi_{1},\varphi_{1})$.
-As mentioned above we can supplement this last equation (\ref{ORTHO2}) with another one in order to find $(\phi_{1},\varphi_{1})$.
-We finally see that Frenet-Serret equations (\ref{GEN11}) and (\ref{GEN44}) turn out to be,
+Second, we can supplement equations (\ref{SCALAR1}-\ref{ORTHO2}) with another one in order to find $(M, N)$ and $(\phi_{1},\varphi_{1})$.
+For instance, $Z_{\alpha(\varphi_{1})} \:{\delta V^{\alpha}_{(\phi_{1})} \over \delta s} = 0$.
+Each possible choice for an additional equation yields different solutions $(M, N)$ and $(\phi_{1},\varphi_{1})$ to the Lorentz force equation.
+We finally see that Frenet-Serret equations (\ref{GEN11}) and (\ref{GEN44}) after imposing the supplementary equations turn out to be,